Manga and Anime in Japan Today

 Schodt is also an accomplished translator of nonmanga material, as well as an author in his own right of texts on popular culture, history, and much more.
 As he notes on his website: “As popular as manga and anime are today, I know very few people who actually make a living translating manga and anime exclusively; most are forced to work in other areas as well.”
 At his lecture, however, he laughed: “I only write extremely niche material that doesn’t sell.
 I’m proud of that.”

-Among his publications are The Four Immigrants Manga (1998), a translation of a 1931 comic volume by Henry Yoshitaka Kiyama depicting the lives of four young Japanese men living in the United States from 1904 to 1924.
+Among his publications is The Four Immigrants Manga (1998), a translation of a 1931 comic volume by Henry Yoshitaka Kiyama depicting the lives of four young Japanese men living in the United States from 1904 to 1924.
 Schodt fleshed out the stories on these pages with copious historical notes and a foreword contextualizing the experiences of these young men a century ago.
 He is also the author of Dreamland Japan (1996), a guide to developments in the Japanese manga world following the end of the bubble economy that remains his only book to be translated into Japanese (as Nippon manga ron); and The Astro Boy Essays (2007), a collection of writing on Tezuka Osamu, his work, and his impact on Japanese culture.

 A Pioneer Sharer of Japan’s Pop Culture